goldbergjeffrey/qlik/README.md

 ## Deploy using portal

 Deploy this template to Azure by clicking on the "Deploy to Azure" button above or get a visual representation of it by clicking the "Visualize" button.
+You could also copy the template (see link above to the template in this repository) and paste it directly in the [Azure Portal](https://portal.azure.com) when you select to create a new "Templated Deployment".

 ## Azure CLI